“If I need to be evaluated for a spinal problem, or if I need spinal surgery, should I see a neurosurgeon or an orthopedic surgeon?”

 Speak up, Ask Questions!

-When learning you may need spine surgery that alone can be unsettling but what can be even more unsettling is to learn that your orthopedic surgeon specializes more in joint care than spine surgery or that your neurosurgeon focuses more on areas of the brain and has less knowledge of the spine.
+When learning, you may need spine surgery that alone can be unsettling, but what can be even more disturbing is to learn that your orthopedic surgeon specializes more in joint care than spine surgery or that your neurosurgeon focuses more on areas of the brain and has less knowledge of the spine.

 As a patient in today’s society, use your ability to access research and learn about the doctors who are working with you and, if unable to do that, ask the hard questions.
 Ask your surgeon about their training and their specialty and ensure that they have laid out all the options for you.